odiseoteam/OdiseoBlogBundle/README.md

 1. Run `composer require odiseoteam/blog-bundle`.

 2. Add the plugin to the AppKernel but add it before SyliusResourceBundle.
-To do that you need change the registerBundles like this:
+To do that you need change the registerBundles.
+This bundle uses the FOSCKEditorBundle so you need add it to the kernel too.

 ```php
 public function registerBundles(): array